derula/swlrp-server/README.md

 Properties are limited to 40 characters, texts allow up to 20000 characters and rich elements.
 For each property or text, you can set certain options:

-- name: The name under which the property or text is stored in the database
+- name: The name under which the property or text is stored in the database (equals key if not specified)
 - title: The title of the field to be displayed to the user (only needed if different from the name)
 - autocomplete: Use past values to offer the user an autocomplete popup (properties only)
 - constraint: Limit the input field to certain types of data (properties only)